 Dietary guidelines for the 8th week of pregnancy

-To keep your 8 weeks pregnant baby size well on track, here are some dietary recommendations for the second month of your pregnancy:
+To keep the size of baby at 8 weeks well on track, here are some dietary recommendations for the second month of your pregnancy:

 • You will get the most out of your food if you eat it at the right time and proportions.
 Make an effort to eat a healthy breakfast that includes fruits, vegetables, cereals, and dairy products such as milk.
 A slightly rich breakfast will help because it will give you more time to digest the food.